sm0k3net/whoiser/README.md

 4. Prepare file with domains list (1 domain in line)
-5. Configure script with database access credentials (line 25 in whoiser.py) Execute script with path to file with domains list: "python3 whoiser.py domains.txt" Example file with domains from alexa top 1mil you can find in this repo as well.
+5. Configure script with database access credentials (line 25 in whoiser.py) Execute script with path to file with domains list: "python3 whoiser.py domains.txt"

+Example file with domains from alexa top 1mil you can find in this repo as well.

+If uncomment line 87 in "whoiser.py" file, than you will also have output into HTML file "results.html".
 </pre>